Don’t Forget This Important Estate Planning Step For Your Heirs

 Watching them struggle, RancherMan & I knew we needed to make sure our children were never left dealing with such uncertainties.

 So we took steps to document things we’d never really thought of before.
+I’ve since done the same for my parents.
+What a comfort!

 First & Foremost: Have a Valid Legal Will!

-Sure RancherMan & I had a legal will to address our estate.
+RancherMan & I had a legal will to address our estate.
 So we figured we’d done our due diligence with regard to making our wishes known.
 And make no mistake, having a will is so important!

 But in my opinion there’s much more you can do to assure your wishes are carried out.
 And we want to assure the burden of sleuthing all the important passwords etc. doesn’t add grief & uncertainty to an already sad time for our loved ones left behind.

-I must state here that I’m sharing what RancherMan & I did as a result of our experience in the passing of our family member.
+I must state here that I’m sharing what RancherMan & I did as a result of our experience in the sudden passing of our family member.
 This is by no means an all-inclusive list.
 And your own lawyer is the best source for making sure you’re covered.

 But after a valid will is in place, why not have other valuable estate information easily accessible?